IndieCoderMM/dino-jump/README.md

 ## Features

-1. CSS layouts: Flex, Position
+1. CSS animations for sliding background and objects
-2. CSS animations for sliding background and objects
+2. Changing styles with JS: animations, images
-3. Changing styles with JS: animations, images
+3.	*Session Storage* to store scores
-4. Using *sessionStorage* to store scores
+4.	*Toastr Library* for displaying notifications
-5.	*Toastr Library* for showing notifications
+5.	*Audio Constructor* to play sound effects